jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2026-03-09-integrate-revealjs/index.md

 By leveraging Hugo's **Directory Inference**, any file I drop into `content/slides/` automatically inherits this powerful shell.
 I no longer "design" slides; I **engineer** them.

-While Marp might be slightly easier to "write," the Reveal.js integration is much easier to **maintain**.
+While Marp might be slightly easier to **write**, the Reveal.js integration is much easier to **maintain**.
 It turns my site into a single source of truth for both my articles and my presentations.

 You can check out my latest presentations in the [Slides](/slides/) section!